Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 As animals of routine, once they locate a steady food source in your property, they’ll visit more often, especially during winter when there’s less food and prey around.
 Their destructive habits and intolerable odors have made them one of the most disliked animals by humans.

-The other signs to look out for include damaged corn in your farm, raided poultry houses with missing eggs or chicken and skunk tracks, five toes on each foot.
+The other signs to look out for include damaged corn on your farm, raided poultry houses with missing eggs or chickens, and skunk tracks, with five toes on each foot.
 However, the odor will be the most prominent because the spray has a range of up to 10 feet, and the odor travels about 1.5 miles.

 skunk